andy-byers/paw/README.md

 + "return" must sometimes be enclosed in parenthesis (or a block), otherwise the parser expects an expression to follow
     + Could return NULL when we cannot parse an expression and handle it accordingly instead of throwing an error immediately
     + also should include a convenience function to throw an error if the expr is NULL that will be used in most places
-+ Paw requires that "int" be at least 32 bits
++ Paw requires that "int" be at least 32 bits (probably fine in practice)
-+ "[K: V]" (map) type is a bit broken right now
-    + Map calls a VM function to hash and equate the keys
-    + Requires that there be nothing important in a higher activation frame slot than the map
 + Need to make sure functions/closures with a return type annotation of "!" diverge unconditionally
     + See TODO comment in `test_error.c` `test_divergence` function
     + Consider returns to be jumps to a special block, possibly after setting the return variable
     + Unconditionally-diverging functions should not have any writes to this variable
 + Generic bounds should not be allowed on type aliases
-+ The C API has pretty much 0 type safety
-    + It may be necessary to reduce the scope of the C API somewhat
 + Pointer tracking (test only) feature is broken on MSVC
     + Might indicate a problem somewhere in the library
     + Need a machine that can run Windows for debugging